coder-forge/chain-forge/README.md

 https://ethereum.github.io/browser-solidity/

 When you head there you should see a sample contract, a voting contract.
-Click the `Compile` button on the right.
+Click the `Create` button on the right.
 Wait a second, then you should see some data filling in the following fields:
  - `Bytecode`
  - `Interface` (aka `Abi`)